sps014/FFmpegBlazor/README.md

 FFmpegBlazor integrates nicely with Blazor `InputFile` Component.
 Supports Lazy loading of ffmpeg binary.
 It is self hosted version one time download of core ffmpeg wasm lib will be 25Mb.

 #### Roadmap for .NET 7
-* Reduce extra configuration steps aka no longer need to add Wasm headers.
+* Exploring to reduce extra configuration steps aka no longer need to add Wasm headers. (.NET 7 Preview 7 onwards)
 * Robust integration with .NET 7 wasm threads

 ### Installation